 Dag Law Team Bites Back on Negligence

-Each year almost 5 million people are bitten by dogs in the United States.
-It is estimated that 1,000 people in America visit the emergency room each day due to dog bite injuries.
+Each year, almost 5 million people are bitten by dogs in the United States.
+About 1,000 people visit the emergency room daily from dog bite injuries.

 In the state of New York statute of limitations regarding dog bites is three years.